CogStack/MedCATtrainer/docs/project_admin.md

 - Pick a concept during the 'Add Term' process.
   ![](_static/img/add-annotation-concept.png)

-The available list of concepts is populated via a MedCAT CDB and indexed to enable fast type-ahead style search.
+The available list of concepts is populated via a MedCAT CDB and indexed in a [solr](https://solr.apache.org/) search index to enable fast type-ahead style search.

 SNOMED-CT / UMLS built databases can contain thousands if not millions of concepts so this process is executed in asynchronous task to ensure the admin page and app are still available for use.